 Many multinational companies hire ESL tutors to train their employees to learn English because they need it to communicate with their foreign coworkers and business partners.
 If you’re a native speaker or knowledgeable about the English language, all you need to do is take some courses to know how to teach English effectively and make a curriculum for your students.

 You can earn an average of $12-25 an hour as an English tutor.
 But if you have a TEFL certification, your salary can bump up to $30-40 per hour.
+In order to get a TEFL certification you’ll need to complete a TEFL course.

 More and more businesses are using the internet to promote their products and services.
 There are tons of opportunities in the digital marketing industry.
 Companies are looking for someone who can keep up with the constantly evolving field.